Courses for Faculty of Humanities PhD candidates

 - Skills development courses at the Graduate School of Humanities

 - Courses in specific subject areas at a national research school (minimum of 15 ECTS).
 The doctoral candidate selects a research school in consultation with his/her doctoral thesis supervisor.

-The package of courses is determined within a month after appointment and forms part of the doctoral training and educational plan.
+The package of courses is determined within a month after appointment and forms part of the doctoral training and educational plan (OBP).

 Skills development courses at the Graduate School of Humanities

 Candidates can choose from four generic categories of skills development courses: organisation, co-operation and networking, communication and presentation, and preparing for the future (in or outside academia).
-Each category includes both compulsory and elective courses.
+Each category includes both basic and elective courses.

 The Amsterdam Institute for Humanities Research (AIHR) is the Faculty of Humanities' research institute.
 On the AIHR website you can find more information about doing a PhDs in the Humanities.
 The positions available in the Humanities are published here.
 On the UvA website you will find more information on doing a doctoral programme at the university.